GovLab/noi2/README.md

     all browsers.
 This step isn't currently done when dynamically building the CSS on-the-fly via middleware.

-If you need to disable the middleware during development, you can either set `DEBUG` to `False` or set `DISABLE_SASS_MIDDLEWARE` to `True`.
-However, you'll then be responsible for re-compiling CSS when necessary, which can be done via `./manage.sh build_sass`.
+If you need to disable the middleware during development, you can set `DISABLE_SASS_MIDDLEWARE` to `True`.
+However, you'll then be responsible for re-compiling CSS when necessary, which can be done via `./manage.sh build_sass` (this *will* autoprefix your CSS).

   [`nosetests`]: https://nose.readthedocs.org/en/latest/usage.html
   [Docker Toolbox]: https://www.docker.com/toolbox